-Example deployment: single NIC on public address
+Example reverse proxy / TURN server deployment: single NIC on public address

-The diagram below depicts an example deployment where the reverse proxy and the TURN server application have been deployed with a single NIC on a public address.
+Here is an example deployment where the reverse proxy and the TURN server application have been deployed with a single NIC on a public address.

 The environment is split into two parts — an internal, private network segment and a DMZ network.
 The private network has two Pexip Infinity Conferencing Nodes, while the DMZ perimeter network contains the reverse proxy and TURN server.